 Auburn’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Auburn is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Auburn doesn't have a public transportation system that people use for their commute.

 The per capita income in Auburn in 2022 was $30,180, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $120,720 for a family of four.
 However, Auburn contains both very wealthy and poor people as well.